epsilonfunction/abaquspythonscripting/README.md

 # abaquspythonscripting
-An analysis of the Python scripts used to generate models and meshs in Abaqus
+Python Scripting for 3D geometry in Regular Hexagonal Tessellation